How To Prepare For Traveling With Kids

 I’ll have to pack for all of us, have our documents ready and make sure we have all we need for a safe and yes, comfortable trip.
-If you haven’t traveled with your children before or if you did and it was a disaster let me share with you my go-to tips to make it a successful and as stress-free as possible trip!
+If you haven’t traveled with your children before or if you did and it was a disaster let me share with you my go-to travel tips to make your trip as successful and as stress-free as possible!

 Here are my tried and tested tips:

 As soon as you learn about your travel plans check on the requirements for your destination.
-Brazil, for example, requires a visa and a travel authorization signed by my husband if I’m going to fly alone with the kids.
+Brazil, for example, requires a visa and a travel authorization signed by both parents if I’m going to fly alone with the kids.

 - If you’re traveling abroad make sure your passports are up to date and if you need to renew them here is the link for US passports.